-Best Available Information:

-Data, facts, documents, expert opinions, and results of field surveys or Consultation with stakeholders that are most credible, accurate, complete, and/or pertinent and that can be obtained through reasonable effort and cost, subject to the scale and intensity of the management activities and the precautionary approach.
+Best Available Information (updated for the FSS of New Zealand): Data, facts, documents, expert opinions, and results of field surveys or consultation with stakeholders that are most credible, accurate, complete, and/or pertinent and that can be obtained through reasonable effort and cost, subject to the scale and intensity of the management activities and the precautionary approach.
 For example:

-- 1. Large Best Available Information includes formal assessment and information gathering exercises - Small/Medium Best Available Information can be what The Organisation knows and observes, what is learnt from neighbours, and other local stakeholders, together with existing assessments and mapping.
+- Large Best Available Information includes formal assessment and information gathering exercises - Small and medium Best Available Information can be what The Organisation knows and observes, what is learnt from neighbours, and other local stakeholders, together with existing assessments and mapping.